 Established in 1970

-One of the most unique state parks in Kentucky is E.P.
-“Tom” Sawyer.
-The 550- acre park is located in Louisville in the northeastern part of Jefferson County off Westport Road.
+E.P.
+“Tom” Sawyer, a 550- acre park, is located in Louisville in the northeastern part of Jefferson County off Westport Road.
 Named in honor of former Jefferson County Judge Executive Erbon Powers Sawyer (1915-1969), the Commonwealth of Kentucky originally purchased the land for the park in June 1969 from the Kentucky Department of Mental Health.
 The Kentucky Department of Parks leased the land and the buildings in 1970 and the park opened in 1974.
 A portion of the property had once been used for farmland for the mental health hospital.

 Louisville and the metropolitan Jefferson County area is Kentucky’s largest urban center.
 Both city and county are steeped in Kentucky history.
 As one of the three original Kentucky Counties (Fayette, Jefferson, and Lincoln), Jefferson County grew rapidly in population and wealth.
 Rich farmlands bordering the Ohio River made the county one of the most desirable places to settle during the pioneer era.
 Louisville was named in honor of King Louis XVI of France for the French monarch’s support of the American struggle for independence from Great Britain during the Revolution.
 The Ohio River town became a major trading center.